 (b) Failure to pass Acceptance Test

-If the Asset does not satisfy the Acceptance Criteria, the University of Melbourne will provide a written notice to the Sub-contractor specifying the grounds on which the failure was determined and a timeframe for which a re-test must occur.
+If the Asset does not satisfy the Acceptance Criteria, the University of Melbourne will provide a written notice to the Sub-contractor specifying the grounds on which the failure was determined and a reasonable timeframe in which a re-test must occur.

 On receipt of the notification, the Sub-contractor must immediately re-test each Asset within the time specified in the notice and invite the University of Melbourne Nominated Representative to witness the performance of the repeated Acceptance Test.